srinisriram/Drowsiness-Detection/README.md

 Here are some images of the detector running (I ran on a Raspberry Pi 4).
 ![](example_images/Awake.png)
-Here we see that in the top left corner we have two pieces of text.
+Here we see that in the top right corner we have two pieces of text.
 "State" and "Drowsiness Alert".
 "State" means the state of the eyes at the current moment.
 Right now, the eyes are open, so next to "State" shows "Open".
 "Drowsiness Alert" is the Drowsiness Alert, right now it says "False" which means there is no Drowsiness Alert.
 ![](example_images/Closed.png)
 Here, the eyes are closed, so next to "State", it says "Close".
 However, in this image, I just closed my eyes.
 That does not mean I am drowsy, as it is only 1 frame.
 So that is why the "Drowsiness Alert" is still False.
 ![](example_images/Drowsiness_Alert.png)